How Can Women Escape the Nigerian Rape Culture?

 These scenarios include while out in cabs (taxis) or private hire vehicles.

-Remember, one of the attacker’s advantage is when they have the element of surprise.
+Remember, one of the attacker’s advantages is when they have the element of surprise.

 The driver may detour or stop in a lonely place to commit the assault.